rightskew/blog/delta_hedging/delta_hedging.md

 $$\text{vega}\approx  S^2\Gamma\sigma t$$

 In general, if we earn x because IV went up and we are long vega, then we would earn the same x with delta hedging thanks to gamma if realized vol = IV.
-Another cool thing about vega is that it's convex for OTM options: it rises when IV goes up and decreases when IV goes down.